First it was IGTV, next it was Reels, now its Guides.

 - Step two: Pick from one of the three options, depending on whether you are promoting a place, a product/ service, or a selection of your posts.

-- Step three: You can then add content to your Guide, for example, if you are promoting a service offering for your business, you could group all the posts you created around the offering to make it more cohesive and comprehensive.
+- Step three: You can then add content to your Guide, for example, if you are promoting a service offering for your business, you could group all the posts you created, or saved, around the offering to make it more cohesive and comprehensive.

-- Step four: You can then add your title, add a cover photo for your Guide, and you can even add new captions on the posts within the Guide to improve the flow.
-Then you can share your Guide to your page, where it will be found under the third tab on your profile, or under the Guides icon.
+- Step four: You can then add titles and descriptions for each post included within your Guide, as well as an overall title, description, and cover photo for your Guide.
+Once complete, you can share to your page, where it will be found under the third tab on your profile, or under the Guides icon.

 Don’t worry you can go back and edit your Guide at any point, to add/ remove content or amend wherever necessary.